MicrosoftDocs/office-365-management-api/office-365-management-api/office-365-management-activity-api-schema.md

 ## Office 365 Advanced Threat Protection and Threat Intelligence schema

-Office 365 Advanced Threat Protection (ATP) and Threat Intelligence events are available for Office 365 customers who have a ATP or Threat Intelligence or E5 subscription.
-Each event in the ATP and Threat Intelligence feed corresponds to an email message sent by or received by a user in the organization that was determined to contain a threat.
-Detections are made on messages at delivery time and from [Zero hour auto purge](https://support.office.com/en-us/article/Zero-hour-auto-purge-protection-against-spam-and-malware-96deb75f-64e8-4c10-b570-84c99c674e15).
+Office 365 Advanced Threat Protection (ATP) and Threat Intelligence events are available for Office 365 customers who have an ATP,  Threat Intelligence, or E5 subscription.
+Each event in the ATP and Threat Intelligence feed corresponds to the following that were determined to contain a threat:

+(a) An email message sent by or received by a user in the organization with detections are made on messages at delivery time and from [Zero hour auto purge](https://support.office.com/en-us/article/Zero-hour-auto-purge-protection-against-spam-and-malware-96deb75f-64e8-4c10-b570-84c99c674e15).

+(b) URLs clicked by a user in the organization that was detected as malicious at time-of-click based on [Office 365 ATP Safe Links](https://docs.microsoft.com/en-us/office365/securitycompliance/atp-safe-links) protection.

+### Email message events

 |**Parameters**|**Type**|**Mandatory?**|**Description**|
 |:-----|:-----|:-----|:-----|